-- 7.3 The first phase of determining whether a direct property investment opportunity is worth proceeding with consists of a number of separate assessments:
+- 8.3 The first phase of determining whether a direct property investment opportunity is worth proceeding with consists of a number of separate assessments:

 - Fit with other Portfolio holdings

 - Fit with County Council priorities

 - Risk Profile

 - High level financials (revenue and potential for capital growth),

 - Tenancy Terms

 - Planning Overview

 - Site Inspection

 - Legal considerations and fit with statutory guidance

 - Valuation

-- 7.4 Strategic Property Services will first prepare an Initial Appraisal Report (IAR) which is intended to answer the basic question 'is the asset worth acquiring?'.
+- 8.4 Strategic Property Services in consultation with Strategic Finance will first prepare an Initial Appraisal Report (IAR) which is intended to answer the basic question 'is the asset worth acquiring?'.

-- 7.5 The IAR considers the likelihood of the proposed investment achieving the outcomes required, the size and barriers to entry of the market, plus its suitability to the Council's own ethical standards, the quantum of risk and complexity, the payback period and how much the Council knows about the proposal (i.e., are there just too many unknowns?).
+- 8.5 The IAR considers the likelihood of the proposed investment achieving the outcomes required, the size and barriers to entry of the market, plus its suitability to the Council's own ethical standards, the quantum of risk and complexity, the payback period and how much the Council knows about the proposal.
 Initial basic property details are also recorded at this time.

-- 7.6 The answers to these key points will give a simple yet effective picture of the proposal and will allow an early decision to be made by the Director of Corporate Resources as to whether an investment is worth pursuing.
+- 8.6 The answers to these key criteria will give a simple yet effective picture of the proposal and will allow an early decision to be made by the Director of Corporate Resources as to whether an investment is worth pursuing.

-- 7.7 The process is run by the Strategic Property Services team and the decisions summarised in a regular report to the Director of Corporate Resources. - 7.8 A challenge can be raised through the Strategic Property Services team, ultimately to the Director of Corporate Resources, but there must be no multiple consideration of the same proposal during the initial process.
-Once it has been deemed a failure, unless there is a fundamental error in the data provided or a paradigm shift on the proposal itself then the activity must cease.
+- 8.7 The process is run by the Strategic Property Services team and the decisions summarised in a regular report to the Director of Corporate Resources. - 8.8 A challenge can be raised through the Strategic Property Services team, ultimately to the Director of Corporate Resources, but there must be no multiple consideration of the same proposal during the initial process.
+Once it has been deemed a failure, unless there is a fundamental error in the information provided or a paradigm shift on the proposal itself then the activity must cease.